 How to create a media kit to attract advertisers

-One way to better “sell” your site at the negotiation stage is to have a beautiful media kit.
+One way to better “sell” your blog at the negotiation stage is to have a beautiful media kit.

 What should I include in the media kit?

 - Explain the concept.
-Start simply by defining the values, and describing the concept behind the site.
+Start simply by defining the values, and describing the concept behind the blog.

 - Target audience and traffic.
 It’s important to show the potential sponsor what they are buying.
 Your traffic and your target audience are two primary motivators for the advertiser.
 Share your traffic stats, the number of followers, and the number of email newsletter subscribers.
 Be prepared to back up your stats with graphics from your Google Analytics account.
 You may also need to grant them the access to your Analytics report.
 Google Analytics features a way to do that without giving away your username and password.

-- Add more credibility to yourself and your site by including third-party rankings from sites such as Alexa and SimilarWeb.
+- Add more credibility to yourself and your blog by including third-party rankings from sites such as Alexa and SimilarWeb.

 - Include also any third-party mentions and references.
-Include links from popular sites that mentioned you, links to your guest articles on big sites, any social media recommendations from influential users.
+Include links from popular sites that mentioned you, links to your guest articles on big blogs, any social media recommendations from influential users.

-Your content can indirectly help “sell” your site
+Your content can indirectly help “sell” your blog

 How to run your banner management system

-You can decide the period of time you want the ad to be served, and you’ll get the email notification when the ad is to expire so you can get in touch with the advertiser, ask about their experience, and try to renew the deal.
+When the ad is about to expire you can get in touch with the advertiser, ask about their experience, and try to renew the deal.

 Try encouraging your advertisers to spend more by sending a reminder when their ad is finishing, asking them to extend instead of letting it lapse.